meagan13/aboutMe/README.md

-# Welcome to my gitHub Page!
+# Welcome to my GitHub Page!

 ## About Me:
 :diamond_shape_with_a_dot_inside:	Studying to become a software engineer after a ten-year career in higher education.